 May 24, 2017

-The abstract submission period will open soon!
+The abstract submission period is now open!

 The Spring Symposium is an opportunity for undergraduate students at Eastern Oregon to showcase and present their creative activities and accomplished studies to fellow students, faculty and the public.

 Students will present on a variety of topics spanning the breadth of scholarly work undertaken on our campus.
 The presentations are discipline-specific and range from artistic displays, panel presentations, poster sessions, talks, exhibits, and performance art.

 It is an excellent “presenting” opportunity for students, and a celebration of undergraduate achievement in research and creative activities.

 Your abstract submission allows the Spring Symposium planning committee to prepare the symposium program, as well as organize details around presentations and posters.
 Therefore, your project does NOT need to be completed in order to submit an abstract.
 We will accept abstracts from students that plan to present at Spring Symposium, but have not completed their project by the submission deadline.